-In 1960, he capped this success with the purchase of Spearman Brewery in Pensacola, FL.
-Spearman has its own interesting history, which we may revisit.
-The Spearman deal was described in this story of August 1960 in the Pensacola News, Pensacola, FL.
+In 1960, he capped his success with the purchase of Spearman Brewery in Pensacola, FL.
+Spearman has its own interesting history, which I may revisit.
+The Spearman deal was described in this story of August 1960 in the Pensacola News.

 National Brewery was the first serious rival to the first (modern) brewery in what is now Israel, Palestine Brewery Ltd., founded 1935.
 In 1973 the two rivals finally merged.
 Their corporate successor today is publicly traded Tempo Beverages Ltd.

 Tempo also has interests in soft drinks, wine, and coffee, and is Israel’s largest brewer.
 It is still based in Netanya.
 Heineken of the Netherlands owns a sizeable stake, a further example of its global reach.
 I discussed Heineken’s international success in Part V of the Mandate Palestine series.

 As the Berkshire Eagle stated, much of the Netanya plant Hertzberg built came from Fidelio Brewery in New York.
 The September 1960 obituary of Hertzberg in the New York Times put it that “he transported to Israel the operating machinery of the old Fidelio Brewery here”.